Pixadus/pixadus.github.io/content/day13.md

 Targeting a shorter journey for now - leaving plenty of time to find a place to sit and log a bit of work in there, as well as the opportunity to arrive at my destination while it's still light out.

+My posts from now are probably going to become a bit scattered, as I can't anticipate what the coming days will look like.
+I promise to take a lot of pictures for you though.

 ## Questions

 > Life before death, strength before weakness, journey before destination.